im-perativa/timetableGPT/README.md

 ## ❔Example questions you can ask

+- Create a schedule for `Person A` on February, 6th 2023 from 10am to 12pm
+- List all schedule of `Person A` on February, 6th 2023
+- Delete all schedule for `Person A`
 - List all unoccupied room on February, 6th 2023 from 10am to 12pm
 - Can I use `Room x` on February, 6th 2023 from 1.00 pm for 31 minutes?
-- What is the best time to arrange a 1 hour meeting between `Person A`, `Person B` and `Person C` on February, 6th 2023?
+- What is the best time to arrange a 60 minutes meeting between `Person A`, `Person B` and `Person C` on February, 6th 2023?
-- List all schedule of `Person A` on February, 6th 2023
 - etc

 ## 🌏Demo App